- Primary position:

 Since October 2012 she has been co-investigator in a project on European migration and social rights: "Free movement, pension costs: the projected pension outcomes of European Union migrants to Britain in comparative perspective", which is part of the ESRC-funded Centre for Population Change (with P. Bridgen, 2011-13).

-Postgraduate research coordinator; Co-editor of the Journal of European Social Policy; board member of the European Social Policy Analysts Network (ESPAnet)
+Traute is the co-editor of the Journal of European Social Policy: http://esp.sagepub.com/ and she is a board member of the Network for European Social Policy Analysis www.espanet.org.

 Traute teaches comparative social policy at undergraduate and postgraduate level.